esikm/Pillow/docs/reference/ImageFont.rst

-.. py:module:: PIL.ImageFont
+.. py:module:: PIL2.ImageFont
-.. py:currentmodule:: PIL.ImageFont
+.. py:currentmodule:: PIL2.ImageFont

 :py:mod:`ImageFont` Module
 ==========================

 The :py:mod:`ImageFont` module defines a class with the same name.
-Instances of this class store bitmap fonts, and are used with the :py:meth:`PIL.ImageDraw.Draw.text` method.
+Instances of this class store bitmap fonts, and are used with the :py:meth:`PIL2.ImageDraw.Draw.text` method.

-PIL uses its own font file format to store bitmap fonts.
+PIL2 uses its own font file format to store bitmap fonts.
 You can use the :command:`pilfont` utility to convert BDF and PCF font descriptors (X window font formats) to this format.

-Starting with version 1.1.4, PIL can be configured to support TrueType and OpenType fonts (as well as other font formats supported by the FreeType library).
+Starting with version 1.1.4, PIL2 can be configured to support TrueType and OpenType fonts (as well as other font formats supported by the FreeType library).
 For earlier versions, TrueType support is only available as part of the imToolkit package